TypeMatrix 2030 vs. X-Bows: The Evolution of Ortholinear Ergonomics

 The #1 request from TypeMatrix users has always been: "Make a mechanical version."

-The TypeMatrix 2030 uses "scissor-switch" membranes (similar to older laptops).
-While low-profile, these switches require you to "bottom out" (press fully down) to register a keystroke.
+The TypeMatrix 2030 uses membrane switches that require you to "bottom out" (press fully down) to register a keystroke.
 This repeated impact sends shockwaves up the finger joints.

-The TypeMatrix relies on hardware "dip switches" or toggles to switch between QWERTY and Dvorak.
+The TypeMatrix relies on hardware "dip switches" to change layouts (Dvorak/Colemak).
 It is simple, but rigid.

 Verdict: The Spiritual Successor

 We have immense respect for TypeMatrix.
-They pioneered the idea that keys should be aligned with fingers, not typewriters.
+They pioneered the idea that keys should be aligned with fingers.

 However, for the modern professional seeking longevity, X-Bows takes that foundation and builds a house of iron on it.